danielfett/yesses/README.md

 Simple tool to enumerate domains and IPs and test those domains and IPs for basic network and web security properties.

+yesses provides a number of modules that each perform a certain task.
+For example, the module `discover Domains and IPs` queries DNS servers for IP addresses.
+Each module has a number of defined inputs (in this case, for example, domain names) and outputs (e.g., IP addresses and domain names expanded from CNAMEs).

+Modules can be combined by feeding the output of one module into the input of another module.
+For example, the module `discover Webservers` can use the domain names and IP addresses from `discover Domains and IPs` as inputs.
+This enables a dynamic scanning of infrastructures without configuring every domain name, IP address, etc. manually.

+After the execution of each module, alerts can be defined.
+Alerts can trigger when certain elements are contained (or are not contained) in the output of a module; alerts can also be triggered when — compared to the previous run of yesses — new elements appear in the output of a module.

+Alerts are processed by one or more user-defined outputs. yesses comes with an HTML template output and Slack notification output.

 ## Usage ##

 ```